hackclub/burrow/README.md

 Burrow ia a best-in-class tool for burrowing through firewalls.
 It is built by teenagers at [Hack Club](https://hackclub.com/).

-At its core, `burrow` is a command line utility written in Rust that can open virtual interfaces and direct traffic through them.
+It works through the app that allows for a quick and easy setup to open virtual interfaces and direct traffic through them.
+You can also use burrow directly from the command line.

-You can use it directly from the command line, or you can use it wrapped inside of an app.
-Currently, there are apps for iOS and macOS that you can use to start the tunnel.
+## Contributing

+Burrow is fully open source, you can fork the repo and start contributing easily.
+For more information and in-depth discussions, visit the `#burrow` channel on the [Hack Club Slack](https://hackclub.com/slack/), here you can ask for help and talk with other people interested in burrow!

+The project structure is divided in the following folders:

+[] To do, add folder directories

+## Installation

+To start burrowing, download the latest release build in the release section.

+## Hack Club

+Hack Club is a global community of high-school hackers from all around the world!
+Start your hack club by visiting the [Hack Club Page](https://hackclub.com/)

+## License

+Burrow is open source and licensed under the [GNU General Public License v3.0](./LICENSE.md)